"

 - Explanation: Developers accidentally expose sensitive API keys by prefixing them with

 NEXT_PUBLIC_.
-These variables are embedded in the client-side bundle and visible to users. - Fix: Reserve
+These variables are embedded in the client-side bundle and visible to users.

-NEXT_PUBLIC_strictly for non-sensitive configuration, such as API base URLs or feature flags.
+NEXT_PUBLIC_ strictly for non-sensitive configuration, such as API base URLs or feature flags.
 Store secrets in the platform's secure environment variable store and access them only in server components or API routes.

 -